shwsun/haas/docs/rest_api.md

 Authorization requirements:

 * If the network is public, no special access is required.
-* Otherwise, access to the a project in the "access" list is required.
+* Otherwise, access to a project in the "access" list or administrative access is required.

 #### Channel Formats